seancorfield/seancorfield.github.io/content/md/posts/2023/12/31/long-term-funding-6.md

 way for users to specify their own NVD API key.

-Although the `clj-watson` maintainer has moved on from Clojure, they've been receptive to Pull Requests to update the documentation, update the library dependencies, add a new, optional properties file that users can provide to override defaults, as well as a new command line option to specify that file, if you don't want it on the classpath, and to update
+Although the `clj-watson` maintainer has moved on from Clojure, they've been receptive to my Pull Requests to update the documentation, update the library dependencies, add a new, optional properties file that users can provide to override defaults, as well as a new command line option to specify that file, if you don't want it on the classpath, and to update